 Fleur de sel is French for “flower of salt.”
-It is a very expensive kind of sea salt that gathered from evaporated sea water from several coastal areas of the world, including most famously from the marshes of the Guérande in Brittany (Fleur de sel de Guérande) as well as other areas of the west coast of France such as Vendée, Aigues-Mortes, Île de Ré, and Noirmoutier 1, and Aigues-Mortes in the South.
+It is a very expensive kind of sea salt that gathered from evaporated sea water from several coastal areas of the world, including most famously from the marshes of the Guérande in Brittany (Fleur de sel de Guérande) as well as other areas of the west coast of France such as Vendée, Aigues-Mortes, Île de Ré, and Noirmoutier 1Both are islands off the west coast of France., and Aigues-Mortes in the South.

 The slightly coarse crystals are fine, irregular, and a silvery off-white, grey to pink color.
 There are no desiccants or drying-agents used, so it has a higher moisture content than most salts.
 It must be sprinkled by hand or by spoon as the high moisture makes it impossible to use a salt shaker.